 Readers are users who can view documents in the folders, archives, and which versions they are.
 As a reader, they do not have permission to write and edit files.
-This role is generally to be used for external members of your intranet, though external members can be assigned other roles if you so choose.
+This role is generally to be used for external members of your intranet, though external members can be assigned other permissions if you so choose.

 Editors have a bit more permissions than you would find in a standard windows server.
 Editors can create and edit content, archive and delete files, and restore content from either the trash bin or the archives.
 They can also move content to any file they have editor rights on.
-Editors can no longer manage user roles and permissions.
+Editors can no longer manage user permissions.

 Owners are the individuals responsible for the document or file group.
 Their information will be listed at the bottom right in case you need to contact them.
 Owners have all the rights of an editor.
 Unlike before, Owners CANNOT manage permissions.
 If they choose to, Owners will also